aws-samples/amazon-sagemaker-workshop-analytics-machine-learning/5. MLOps SageMaker Project/README.md

 When the project is complete, you receive a successful message, and your project is now listed on the **Projects** list.
 ![](image/create-project-successful.png)

+You can clone the reposority by clicking on the link under **Local path** to make a copy of the code available in your studio local path.

 You now have seed code in your NYCTaxi-mlops-preprocess, NYCTaxi-mlops-build and NYCTaxi-mlops-pdeploy GitHub repositories.
 You also have the /jenkins folders containing the Jenkins DSL to create your Jenkins pipeline.

 ![](image/seeded-gitrepo.png)